How Do You Spot Fake News?

 Republicans lie too, but mostly it is only about the nations’ borrowing being healthy when Reagan, Bush or Trump does it.
 Conservative-leaning writers are much more likely to present source data which is confirmable, and will OFTEN discuss flaws in their information graciously, both are signs of honesty.

 Those whom you see discussing flaws in their position amicably, are most likely honest.
 Those energetically avoiding flaws in their position, are deceivers.

 Check the data sources.
-But, even the government economic tables are tainted now, Obama began changing the old CBO records while he was in office.
+But, even the government economic tables are tainted now, Obama began changing the old CBO (Congressional Budget Office) records while he was in office.
 “Revisions,” which always went in the left’s favor.
 Challenge the provider of the table to questions about what supports the correlation in the graph, if they are using a correlation argument.
 There must but solid causal arguments, along with correlation, to be plausible.
 For instance: Both liberals and Republicans claim more debt grows the economy – it’s NOT TRUE – because the debt gets counted in the GDP.
-Correlation is due to GDP equation manipulation, not success in growing the private sector.
+The GDP-to-debt correlation is due to GDP equation manipulation, not success in growing the private sector.
 Government spending is not private sector growth, that is government growth – the opposite of GDP.

 If you can ask questions, ask promoters of questionable news “Columbo questions,” which expose how false claims awareness in the material.
 For instance, your Certified Financial Advisor should be able to comfortably discuss why health insurance is weighted only approximately 1% in the Consumer Price Index, when health care spending is 20% of economy.
 If they don’t acknowledge the issue of such wide disparity of “consumer spending weight” and GDP percent, then they are simply hiding something bigger.
 For deeper study: